With proper planning you can take advantage of Qualified Small Business Stock and avoid recognition of significant gain on the sale of that stock.

 BIG PLANNING OPPORTUNITY — This statutory exception can create planning opportunities that can result in significant tax savings.

-There are other technical requirements built in to the fabric of 1202.
-Given the potentially huge tax benefits, a thorough understanding of these requirements is essential before investing in a startup company, while that company is operating, and prior to ( and preferably long in advance of) an exit event.
+There are other technical requirements built into the fabric of 1202.
+Given the potentially huge tax benefits, a thorough understanding of these requirements is essential before investing in a startup company.
+You should consult with experienced counsel before investing in an operating company (and preferably long in advance of) an exit event.